It’s Deer Season!

 Great, the entire leg now fits in my roasting pan.
 I am covering it with filtered water.
 I do mean covering it.
 You must have plenty of water.
 This will create such goodness for you to enjoy for weeks to come.
 I’ll explain later.
 Just don’t skimp on the water.
 As much as your pan can hold without spilling on its way to the oven – that’s how much you want.

-Here’s all you need.
-Lard (the jar of white stuff in the back), Lawry’s seasoned salt, salt and pepper.
+Here’s all you need: bacon fat (or lard), Lawry’s seasoned salt (can use regular salt if you prefer) and pepper.
 That’s it.
 I render my own lard, from our pigs.
 If you don’t have fresh lard just use bacon grease or butter.
 Deer meat is very lean, so you need to add some fat.
 Fat = flavor.

 Shake, Shake, Shake, Shake, Shake, Shake, Shake, Shake.
 Your wrist will be tired.
 Really season the heck out of it.